Colorado Bicycle Accident Attorney

 How can a Colorado bicycle accident attorney help me?

-Your bicycle accident lawyer will take steps to preserve important evidence that can help maximize your recovery and prove the elements of your case.
+Your bike accident lawyer will take steps to preserve important evidence that can help maximize your recovery and prove the elements of your case.
 Videos and incident reports can disappear, and witness information can be lost.
 A bike injury lawyer will send out a preservation letter to make sure the at-fault party preserves any important information.
-If they fail to do so, they may be subject to an adverse instruction if the slip and fall case goes to trial.
+If they fail to do so, they may be subject to adverse instruction if the bike accident case goes to trial.
 They will also send any appropriate notices under the governmental immunity act.

 The evolution of Colorado’s negligence principles can be a confusing web of case law that many attorneys and judges are unable to agree on.
 If you have been injured in a bicycle accident because of a negligent driver, a dangerous roadway, or a defective bicycle, contact a Colorado bicycle accident attorney today to protect your rights.
 Bicycle accidents are common and can cause serious injuries.
 In most cases, they could have been prevented with common sense and a little caution.
 We can reduce these types of injuries and make our communities safer by holding negligent parties accountable for their actions.
 Don’t settle for less, call Eisenstein Law today for a free bicycle accident case evaluation.